 Fernald Hall, Academic building at University of Massachusetts Amherst, United States

-The building, completed in 1910 and designed by Boston architect C.P.
-Hoyt, received its name in 1921 to honor entomologist Charles H. Fernald.
+The building was completed in 1910 and designed by Boston architect C.P.
+Hoyt, later named in 1921 to honor entomologist Charles H. Fernald.
+This naming reflected the structure's growing importance as a center for insect research at the university.

-The first floor accommodates faculty offices, class laboratories, and the main lecture hall, while the basement contains research facilities for scientific studies.
+The first floor holds faculty offices, class laboratories, and the main lecture hall, while basement research facilities support scientific work on campus.
+Keep in mind that the third floor is currently closed to the public due to building codes.

 Location: Massachusetts